RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2023-03-10-Powershell-Public-Records-Requests.md

 ## Special Deliveries

-Enter (sorta) artisinally-crafted Powershell one-liners within FOIA requests.
+Enter Powershell one-liners within FOIA requests.
 For example:

 > To Whom It May Concern:
 >